Want to save money on hospitalizations whether or not you’re insured?

 Healthcare workers sometimes botch easy, routine procedures.
 For example, I went to a local hospital to have two lab tests performed.
 Even though they are supposedly one of the top hospitals in the United States, their phlebotomist made several errors in drawing my blood.
 He likely follows the same procedure on every patient, so not only is he incompetent, but he has incompetent supervisors, too.
 And what about his co-workers?
 Several of them worked together in one room; hadn't anyone noticed what he was doing wrong?
 Are they following the same inept procedure?

 For all the lip service they give to "quality assurance," hospitals remain places in which errors remain a routine occurrence.
 Perhaps it isn't fair to have 100% of your bill forgiven if one error is made, but for years hospitals have been the sole arbiters of fairness.
 It's time to level the playing field and give patients the same power that hospitals enjoy.
-Since virtually all admissions can be shown to be imperfect (consult me to review your chart, and I'll refund every penny of the consultation fee if I cannot find at least one error or imperfection), you can use that last clause as a bargaining chip in negotiating a reduced fee with the hospital.
+Since virtually all admissions can be shown to be imperfect, you can use that last clause as a bargaining chip in negotiating a reduced fee with the hospital.

 I was a struggling student until tenth grade.